eclipse-openj9/openj9-docs/docs/xsignal.md

 ## Parameters

-:fontawesome-solid-exclamation-triangle:{: .warn aria-hidden="true"} **Restriction:** You cannot use these parameters together.
+:fontawesome-solid-triangle-exclamation:{: .warn aria-hidden="true"} **Restriction:** You cannot use these parameters together.

 ### `posixSignalHandler`